 Alter do Chão Castle

 King Pedro I granted a new charter and the Castle to this Alentejo village.
-It was donated to Nuno Álvares Pereira by King Fernando I, in 1359, a donation honoured by King João I, subsequently entering into the estate of the House of Bragança based on inheritance.
+It was donated to Nuno Álvares Pereira by King Fernando I, in 1373, a donation honoured by King João I, in 1390, subsequently entering into the estate of the House of Bragança based on inheritance.
 During the 19th century and the first half of the 20th century, the ownership of the Castle changed hands several times, reaching an advanced state of dilapidation.

 Acquired by the Foundation in 1955, restoration works were carried out in partnership with the Portuguese Directorate General for National Buildings and Monuments.